Qiskit/qiskit/docs/explanation/endianness.rst

 For more details about how this ordering of MSB and LSB affects the matrix representation of any particular gate, check its entry in the circuit :mod:`~qiskit.circuit.library`.

 This different order can also make the circuit corresponding to an algorithm from a textbook a bit more complicated to visualize.
-Fortunately, Qiskit provides a way to represent a :class:`~.QuantumCircuit` with the most significant qubits on top, similarly to what they look like in the textbooks.
+Fortunately, Qiskit provides a way to represent a :class:`~.QuantumCircuit` with the most significant qubits on top, just like in the textbooks.
 This can be done by setting the ``reverse_bits`` argument of the :meth:`~.QuantumCircuit.draw` method to ``True``.

 Let's try this for a 3-qubit Quantum Fourier Transform (:class:`~.QFT`).